RyanAtNVIDIA/smart-search/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
+This project aims to help educate developers on how to build a smart document search / retrieval tool.
 <!-- [![Product Name Screen Shot][product-screenshot]](https://example.com) -->

 <p align="right">(<a href="#readme-top">back to top</a>)</p>